-The Meelia Center provides the opportunity for over 80 students to become leaders in support of community service activity.
+The Meelia Center provides the opportunity for nearly 90 students to become leaders in support of community service engagement.
 Work-study eligible students may work for the Center as their campus employment.
 Student leadership can take place at the Center or right in the community, in roles that range from direct service to program support.
 Students begin their work at the Center in a role in which they are comfortable, and frequently will take on more responsibility as their interest and skills grow.

-In the role of Office Assistant students take requests for service from the community, help volunteer applicants define their service options and assist the coordinators in their recruitment efforts.
+In the role of Office Assistant, students take requests for service from the community, help volunteer applicants define their service options and assist the coordinators in their recruitment efforts.
 Service Events coordinators manage all of the one-day service events.
-Most of the Center's student staff are On-site Coordinators.
-On-site coordinators are assigned to manage one or more of the Center's 50+ community partnerships.
+A large number of the Center's student staff are Community Coordinators.
+Community Coordinators are assigned to manage one or more of the Center's 50+ community partnerships.
 They help to recruit, place and support the Saint Anselm volunteers and service-learners who engage with community at the site.
 Coordinators are trained to respond to the needs of students and the community, and to move the campus and community into deeper involvement.
-Another team of Meelia leaders manage Access Academy where they provide after school on-campus courses for underrepresented high school students.
+Another team of Meelia leaders manage Access Academy where they serve as Student Instructors in after school on-campus courses for underrepresented high school students.
+The Instructors are provided with training and support in curriculum development and student support and management.
 The final group of Meelia service leaders is the management team.
-They provide direct support to the student coordinating teams and serve as a liaison with Meelia's professional staff.
+They provide direct support to the Student Coordinators and Instructors and they serve as a liaison with Meelia's professional staff.